ankaAR/bestiario5e/_creatures/bael.md

 speed: "30 ft."
 hit_points: "189  (18d10 + 90)"
 armor_class: "18 (plate)"
-condition_immunities: "charmed, exhaustion, frightened, poisoned"
+condition_immunities: "hechizado, agotamiento, asustado, envenenado"
 damage_resistances: "cold; bludgeoning, piercing, and slashing from nonmagical attacks that aren't silvered"
 ---

 ***Dreadful.*** Bael can use a bonus action to appear dreadful until the start of his next turn.
-Each creature, other than a devil, that starts its turn within 10 feet of Bael must succeed on a DC 22 Wisdom saving throw or be frightened until the start of the creature's next turn.
+Each creature, other than a devil, that starts its turn within 10 feet of Bael must succeed on a DC 22 Wisdom saving throw or be asustado until the start of the creature's next turn.

 ***Innate Spellcasting.*** Bael's innate spellcasting ability is Charisma.
 He can innately cast the following spells, requiring no material components:
 * At will: alter self (can become Medium when changing his appearance), animate dead, charm person, detect magic, inflict wounds (as an 8th-level spell), invisibility (self only), major image